knime-ip/knip-omero/README.md

-KNIME Image Processing OMERO Integration (BETA)
+KNIME Image Processing OMERO Integration
 ==========

 OMERO is a client-server software for visualisation, management and analysis of biological microscope images (http://www.openmicroscopy.org/).
 OMERO handles all your images in a secure central repository.
 You can view, organise, analyse and share your data from anywhere you have internet access.